-The Driver is the name of the game.
+The Driver is the name of the game and requires a consistent golf swing to be successful.
 There’s nothing more satisfying than walking off the 18th green knowing that you hit your Driver well all day.
 In fact, there are times that I play golf just because I want the adrenaline rush that accompanies hitting great drives on the golf course.

 To put it bluntly – you need to hit your Driver well to have fun on the golf course.
 Yes, you can hit your Driver well and still not score well on the golf course.
 Though, it’s very difficult to score well if you’re hitting your Driver poor – tee shot after tee shot.